hopsparser/hopsparser/README.md

 Contrary to Dozat, the parser performs its own tagging and can use several lexers such as FastText, Bert and others.
 It has been specifically designed within the [FlauBERT](https://github.com/getalp/Flaubert) initiative.

 I advise to have a GPU with at least 12GB graphical memory.
 With smaller GPUs, using a BERT preprocessor will become difficult.
-The parser comes with two pretrained models ready for parsing French.
+The parser comes with pretrained models ready for parsing French, but it might be trained for other languages without difficulties.

 Installation
 ------------